Real Estate Law

 - Being Unable to Sell Your Existing Home: Some buyers make their purchase of a home contingent on the sale of their existing home so that they have the funds to purchase the new home and so that they do not carry two mortgages at the same time.
 If your existing home does not sell by a certain date then you might wish to back out of the sale of a new home.

 When you’ve found the home that you would like to purchase, it is important that you make your offer to purchase with the contingencies described above so that you are truly getting the home of your dreams.
-In order to take advantage of these contingencies they must be explicitly included in your offer to purchase that is accepted by the seller.
-You can find and complete a standard offer to purchase document that is appropriate for your situation or you can consult a real estate attorney for further guidance.
+The buyer should make certain the contingencies are included in the Agreement of Sale.
+You can find and complete a standard offer to purchase document that is appropriate for your situation or you can consult a real estate attorney for further guidance

 Speak to an Experienced Real Estate Attorney Today